 Yes.
 I know.
 It's been done a million times before.
 And none of it is new, not really.
-And anyway I'm pretty late in jumping on the bandwagon.
+Anyway I'm pretty late in jumping on the Labyrinth bandwagon.

-But the fact of the matter is, this story jumped into my head and it just won't climb out again.
-My obsession with all things Labyrinth dates back a couple of years, from my first viewing of the movie, and was re-ignited by the beautifully drawn artwork (and, I'll admit, the awesome writing too) of Pika-La-Cynique (she's both on deviantart and here, but if you're reading this you'll probably know that because she is la crème de la crème in terms of Laby fanfic).
-So here I am, and no matter how hard I try Jareth won't stop bugging me unless I actually get this written down.
+But the fact is, this story jumped into my head and it just won't climb out again.
+My obsession with all things Labyrinth dates a couple of years back, from my first viewing of the movie, and was re-ignited by the gorgeous artwork and stories of Pika-La-Cynique and the ensuing flood of Labyfics in which I drowned myself.
+So here I am, and no matter how hard I try Jareth won't stop bugging unless I actually get this written down.

 All right, all right, I'm on it, your majesty. *mutters irritably and begins to type madly*

-NB: - This Sarah is English, because I'm English, and there's no way I can convincingly write from the point of view of an American.
+N.B.: - This Sarah is English, because I'm English, and there's no way I can convincingly write from the point of view of an American.
 Deal.
-She is currently at a university somewhere in Britain, probably studying something like French because she quite likes the idea of getting away to a different country where she can forget about anything Labyrinth-related.
+She is currently starting her final year at a university somewhere in Britain, studying French, because she likes the idea of getting far, far away from anything Labyrinth-related.

 It had to be the jacket.